FactoryBoy/factory_boy/docs/recipes.rst

 to provide varying values to attributes declared as unique.

-However, it is sometimes useful to force a given value to the counter, for instance to ensure that tests are properly reproductible.
+However, it is sometimes useful to force a given value to the counter, for instance to ensure that tests are properly reproducible.

 factory_boy provides a few hooks for this: